sailscastshq/docs.sailscasts.com/docs/klean-ui/components/textarea.md

 <CopyCode :code="usageSource" label="usage.vue" />

 The surrounding label, help, error, IDs, validation, and value source remain ordinary application markup.
-There is no Field context or `autoGrow` switch.
+Keep help and error nodes stable, bind `aria-invalid` to the boolean error state, and hide an empty error with `empty:hidden`.
+There is no Field context, accessibility helper, or `autoGrow` switch.

 ## Durable resizing